Last updated: March 15, 2026

 Tresorit remains a strong contender for enterprise users requiring compliant zero-knowledge storage.
 Based in Switzerland, it offers end-to-end encryption with client-side processing.
 Tresorit provides dedicated business plans with compliance features including GDPR, HIPAA, and FINMA readiness.

-Strengths: Strong compliance certifications, excellent mobile apps, Swiss data residency Considerations: Higher price point, less developer-friendly API
+Strengths include strong compliance certifications, excellent mobile apps, and Swiss data residency.
+The higher price point and less developer-friendly API are the main trade-offs.

 Sync.com offers competitive zero-knowledge encryption with generous free tiers.
 The service provides desktop clients across all major platforms and focuses on simplicity while maintaining strong security fundamentals.

-Strengths: Generous free tier, straightforward pricing, solid mobile support Considerations: Fewer advanced enterprise features compared to competitors
+Strengths include a generous free tier, straightforward pricing, and solid mobile support.
+The trade-off is fewer advanced enterprise features compared to competitors.

-Proton Drive, developed by the team behind Proton Mail, brings zero-knowledge encryption to cloud storage with excellent integration into the Proton ecosystem.
+Proton Drive, developed by the team behind Proton Mail, brings zero-knowledge encryption to cloud storage with excellent integration into the Proton environment.
 The service has matured significantly, offering competitive features and pricing.

-Strengths: Integrated Proton ecosystem, open-source clients, strong privacy focus Considerations: Feature set still catching up to established players
+Strengths include the integrated Proton environment, open-source clients, and strong privacy focus.
+The feature set is still catching up to established players.

 SpiderOak has long served enterprise customers requiring zero-knowledge solutions.
 Their “No Knowledge” architecture has been independently audited, providing verification of their security claims.